 If some subscribers are not opening the emails regularly, you can make a query about any change in mailing address.
 Update the new mailing id to your list to improve the chances of future interactions.
 This will also help your business to be more interactive and trustworthy or all the subscribers.

-So you succeeded in understanding how you can revive your dead email list!
+So you succeeded in understanding how you can re-engage email subscribers!
 Congratulations!

 But you must understand that the whole process is time-taking and needs a lot of patience to carry out.
 Your old email list doesn’t need much of an additional investment for re-engagement.
 But the action will save you truckloads of money in acquiring a new subscribers list.